AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-1-10.md

 process.env.UV_THREADPOOL_SIZE=2
 ```

-### Networking in Node.js (not the thread pool)
+### Networking in Nodejs (not the thread pool)

 If a user sends an API request to your server, does that API request use the thread pool?
 The answer is **no**.
 API requests use **sockets**.
 For each incoming connection or API request, a new socket is created, not a thread.
-Unlike the "thread per connection" model, where each connection would require a new thread, Node.js uses a more efficient model.
+Unlike the "thread per connection" model, where each connection would require a new thread, Nodejs uses a more efficient model.

-Instead of creating a new thread for each request, Node.js uses scalable I/O event notification mechanisms like **epoll** (Linux) or **kqueue** (MacOS) to handle multiple requests at the same time without the need for hundreds of threads.
-This is what makes Node.js very efficient in handling high numbers of API requests.
+Instead of creating a new thread for each request, Nodejs uses scalable I/O event notification mechanisms like **epoll** (Linux) or **kqueue** (MacOS) to handle multiple requests at the same time without the need for hundreds of threads.
+This is what makes Nodejs very efficient in handling high numbers of API requests.

 ### Scalable I/O event notification (epoll/kqueue)

 **epoll** (for Linux) and **kqueue** (for MacOS) are algorithms that handle multiple connections efficiently.
 When multiple connections are made, **epoll** keeps track of all of them.
 If there is any activity, like data to read or write on a connection, epoll will notify **libuv**.
 Libuv then triggers the appropriate callback, and V8 runs the callback.

 This mechanism is scalable and efficient because it doesn’t create a new thread for every connection.
 Instead, **epoll** manages all the connections using file descriptors.
-This is what makes Node.js capable of handling a large number of requests without using too many system resources.
+This is what makes Nodejs capable of handling a large number of requests without using too many system resources.

 This is more on the academic side, related to operating systems, so it can take some time to fully understand.
 You can read more about it here and [here](https://medium.com/@avocadi/what-is-epoll-9bbc74272f7c).